 All new registrants, regardless of seniority, must work under supervision for the first 6-12 months in New Zealand to become familiar with the culture.
 During this time you will be registered within a provisional general scope of practice and performance will be assessed by senior colleagues.

 They will be required to complete certain requirements to be registered within a general scope.
 This will cause minimal impact on your day to day job and you will still be able to see patients independently.

 To assist you through the complex immigration process we work with a Licensed Immigration Advisor who is registered with the Immigration Advisers Authority New Zealand.
-We are in partnership with one of the largest Immigration Advisors in the UK, Visa Bureau and Jennifer Fergusson who is one of their specialist advisors and also from New Zealand will be able to guide you smoothly through the process.
+We are in partnership with one of the largest Immigration Advisors in the UK, The Emigration Group where one their specialist advisors will be able to guide you smoothly through the process.